God's Providence and a Dog named Zeke

 What inspired me to write this hub about Zeke, whom Pat renamed Ezekiel and fondly calls Zucchini, was a most recent visit from Pat and Dick.
-They just so happened to be in the area for a singing engagement for an anniversary party and offered to stop by with Zeke.
+They just so happened to be in the area for a singing engagement and offered to stop by with Zeke.
 He and they looked so healthy and happy.
-They shared how Zeke is involved with the ministry they do with the horses and people they work with.
+They shared how Zeke is involved with the ministry that they do with both people and horses.
 Zeke also visits nursing homes with Dick.

-I couldn't have been happier about how this all turned out for Zeke and the Jensons.
+I couldn't have been happier with how this all turned out for Zeke and the Jensons.

 Ezekiel means God will strengthen.
-I can see in this story of a little dog named Zeke how in God's providence He rescues and strengthens us in what ever trial we face and what ever struggle we are going through and when all is said and done He makes all things work together for our good and His awesome glory.
+I can see in this story of a little dog named Zeke how in God's providence He rescues and strengthens us in what ever trial we face and what ever struggle we are going through.
+When all is said and done He makes all things work together for our good and His awesome glory.
 And he even cares about the welfare of a little dog.

 © 2011 Tamarajo